camnguyen168/Credit-Risk-Model_Scorecard/README.md

 Although many machine learning techniques deliver strong predictive performance, logistic regression remains the preferred choice in finance and risk management for its computational efficiency and interpretability.

 This project analyzes the LendingClub peer-to-peer lending dataset to build a credit risk model predicting loan defaults using logistic regression.
-It follows a full credit scorecard pipeline: from data cleaning and WOE (Weight of Evidence) binning to model training, prediction, and scorecard generation for interpretable risk scores.
+It follows a full credit scorecard pipeline: from data cleaning and WOE (Weight of Evidence) binning to model training, prediction, and scorecard generation.

 Key goal: Transforming data to build logistic regression, from logistic regresion result to build scorecard and create a threshold-based policy to minimize losses while optimizing approvals.